Job Responsibilities Versus Job Requirements

 Take soft skills, for example.
 Soft skills are generic requirements that hiring teams have long turned to for filling out their job posts.
 These include requirements like ‘communication skills,’ ‘work ethic,’ and ‘integrity.’

 On the surface, these may seem like reasonable requirements.
 The problem, however, is that they’re too vague and subjective for job seekers to take anything concrete from them.
 Soft skills, in general, often turn away qualified job seekers.
+(And the fewer qualified applicants you attract, the less efficient your entire hiring process becomes.)
 For example, a qualified job seeker may not apply because they assume ‘excellent communication skills’ means ‘good at public speaking’ (it may not, but who really knows).

 Preferred requirements are also problematic.
 When job responsibilities are clear, there’s no need to list two sets of requirements.
 If you do, qualified job seekers may not apply because they assume the preferred qualifications are the ones they really need.